AureliaIuliana/MosDetection/README.md

 - **`lowerThresholdValue`**: lower threshold value to highlight proband/parent alternative allele percentage associated to potential mosaicism
 - **`upperThresholdValue`**: upper threshold value to highlight proband/parent alternative allele percentage associated to potential mosaicism

-For each sample, _bam-readcount_ is executed by providing as parameters:
+Each BAM file is analyzed with _bam-readcount_ providing as parameters:
 - **`referenceSequence`**: path to reference sequence in fasta format
 - **`MAPQvalue`**: minimum mapping quality of reads used for counting
 - **`BAMfile`**: the BAM file name associated to each individual
-- **`genomic`** the genomic coordinate of the variant
+- **`genomicCoordinate`** the genomic coordinate of the variant

-  bam-readcount -f hg19_simple_no_chr.fasta allbams/OPTI01_recal.bam 12:52200885-52200885 2>/dev/null

 ```
-bam-readcount -f referenceSequence -q MAPQvalue
+bam-readcount -f referenceSequence -q MAPQvalue BAMfile genomicCoordinate
 ```

 #### Notes:
 Bam-readcount output is reprocessed.
-For each trio member, general information on genomic coordinates, sequencing depth, and the count of reads for each nucleotide and INDEL are captured.
+For each trio member, general information on genomic coordinates, sequencing depth, and the count of reads for each nucleotide are captured.

 In the SNV/DELINS output is present the count and the percentage of abundance for each base type (A, C, G, T, N) at the variant position.
 In addition, the background noise is calculated to discriminate between false positive and potential cases of mosaicism.
 We defined the background noise as the maximum percentage among bases that were neither reference nor alternative within all trio's members.